THIS PART THAT SEEMINGLY NEEDS TO BE EXTRUDED THROUGH A PLACE IN MY BODY

 Contributions by: Horia Bernea, Andrei Cădere, Florina Coulin, Jindřich Chalupecký, Andrei Gheorghiu, Ion Grigorescu, Octav Grigorescu, Pavel Ilie, Matei Lăzărescu, Julian Mereuță, Paul Neagu, Simona Runcan, Decebal Scriba, Emil Simiu

-This multiplicity of positions yet again reinforces the complex dimension of this subject and the difficulty of classifying it within a rigid framework.
-But no matter how complicated such an initiative might prove to be, it is aimed at drawing to a vast social and cultural phenomenon—emigration and exile during the Cold War period—that is essential to an understanding of the way in which the arts were configured in Romania, with an undeniable impact on the stage they have reached today.
-In the present age of global migration, when mobility and human interactions unfold according to completely different coordinates, it is important that we remember a period when the chance to travel abroad could completely and irrevocably change the course of a person’s life.
-Reactivating the memory of those decades today becomes all the more necessary given that we find ourselves at a turning point, in which we are urged to reflect on the change of the political regime in 1989.
-In regard to the intersection of East-West viewpoints that such a project reveals, an important line bringing together multiple positions is the articulation of a critical, lucid perception of the West, also throwing into relief the issue of the failure to adapt—sometimes compounded by a conscious refusal to do so—to the artistic mechanisms of the “free” world.
+This multiplicity of positions reinforces the complex dimension of this topic and the difficulties of setting it within a rigid framework.
+But, however complicated such an initiative might prove to be, there is a hope that the presentation of this material will draw attention to a vast social and cultural phenomenon—emigration and exile during the Cold War—that is essential to an understanding of the way in which the artistic field was configured in Romania, with an indelible imprint on how it looks today.
+In times of global migration, when mobility and human interactions unfold according to completely different co-ordinates, it is important that we remember a period when the chance to travel abroad could completely and irrevocably change the course of a person’s life.
+Reactivating the memory of those decades today becomes all the more necessary since the anniversary of 1989 might urge us to reflect anew on the changes in the political regime thirty years ago.
+In revealing intersections between East-West viewpoints, this project brings together multiple positions that articulate a critical but lucid perception of the West, and touches upon the issue of the failure to adapt—sometimes compounded by a conscious refusal to do so—to the artistic mechanisms of the “free” world.

-The method chosen continues the path already opened up by the Salonul de proiecte, holding historical exhibitions that bring to bear varied materials and engaging in a curatorial approach that is closely bound to re-contextualisation and the production of historical narratives.
-This type of visual exploration constitutes an open field of research, bringing to the fore documents, texts and eyewitness accounts, but also one which, at least in this instance, comes to reveal its own inconsistencies, no matter how indirectly.
-The scarcity of sources, of material traces, the insurmountable difficulty of representing human experiences, the complex psychology of exile are integral elements of this fabric of voices and artistic positions, which articulates a striking message about the present and the need to conceive new historical constructs.
+This exhibition continues the path taken in previous ones by Salonul de proiecte: organizing historical exhibitions that rely on a diversity of materials to engage in a curatorial approach that is closely bound to re-contextualisation and the production of alternate historical narratives.
+This type of visual exploration is conceived as an open field of research, bringing to the fore documents, texts and accounts, but is also one which, at least in this instance, comes to reveal, indirectly, its own inconsistencies.
+The scarcity of sources, of material traces, the almost unsurmountable difficulty of giving form to human experience, and the complex psychology of exile, are integral elements in this fabric of voices and artistic positions, which articulates an arresting message about the present and about the need to conceptualise new historical constructs.